-The means ultimately meant the forum The means ultimately meant the forum and expertise provided by John Hightower, Harvey Horowitz, and Advocates for the Arts, together with the collective experience of five artists working predominately in video - Peter Campus, Ed Emshwiller, Nam June Paik, Stan and myself.
-The end is this contract Stan and myself.
+The means ultimately meant the forum and expertise provided by John Hightower, Harvey Horowitz, and Advocates for the Arts, together with the collective experience of five artists working predominately in video - Peter Campus, Ed Emshwiller, Nam June Paik, Stan and myself.
 The end is this contract, which is a model not only for the specific and complex arrangements that must be made between the artist and the television station (or experimental video center) but for all such arrangements in the field of video whether they involve art galleries, video distribution systems, foundations, governmental agencies, museums, or universities.
-It is in no sense perfect and in no sense offered as valid in every contact between artist and TV station, experimental center, museum, or whatever.
+It is in no sense perfect and in no sense offered as valid in every contact exbetween artist and TV station, perimental center, museum, or whatever.
 Practically speaking, it will serve both the artist and his collaborators mainly as an informational manual - spelling out his rights and the reasons why he should insist on retaining them.
-At first, it will surely be employed basically as a defensive (not an offensive) weapon:, nearly all artists working in the video field accept commissions, grants, or opportunities to create tapes or broadcasts without a contract and then find the main and the contract -- and then find themselves asked to sign one later.
+At first, it will surely be employed basically as a defensive (not an offensive) weapon: nearly all artists working in the video field accept commissions, grants, or opportunities to create tapes or broadcasts without a contract - and then find themselves asked to sign one later.
 Now he can refer to this contract, match it against what is offered, and negotiate not from strength but from a sure base in legal information and advice.